 Judith holds a degree in Urban and Regional Planning from Ryerson University.
 In her spare time, she enjoys spending time with her family, watching Detroit Red Wings hockey games and completing small home improvement projects.

-Lindsay Des Rochers is the Program Coordinator at RDBID.
+Lindsay Des Rochers is the Manager of Visitor Services at RDBID.
 She is responsible for the planning and execution of a variety of downtown programming.

 “Working downtown gives me the opportunity to meet with all kinds of people.
 There is such a strong sense of community down here that you just don’t see in other parts of the city, and I love being a part of it!”